Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Proof of Theorem 1 and Theorem 2

 where $u$ solves $-\Delta u = 2$ in $\Omega$ with Dirichlet boundary conditions.
 Then, for some universal $\tau > 0$,

 \end{thm} Explicit estimates on the size of $\tau$ are available but presumably many orders of magnitude away from optimal \cite{brasco} and we will not pursue an explicit quantitative estimate here.
 We also refer to the particularly nice survey \cite{brasco2}.
-Combining these three results implies an explicit quantitative improvement for $\mathcal{A}(\Omega) > 0$.
-In order to obtain a uniform estimate, we obtain, via a completely different line of reasoning, an estimate in the range $\mathcal{A}(\Omega) \in (0,\varepsilon_0)$ for some $\varepsilon_0$ sufficiently small.
-This will be the remainder of the argument.
+In summary, we now have